morphcore/patternlibrary/README.md

 Every design element in The Pattern Library uses a shared style.
 If you want to change the overall look of the design just adjust these styles and you’re already a huge step further to your goal.

 #### Third location Text Styles
-Every (nearly every, let’s be honest here) text in The Pattern Library uses a text style.
-Just adjust these styles, change the font and color, to build your needed look.
+Any (nearly any, let’s be honest here) text in The Pattern Library uses a text style.
+Just adjust these styles, change the font and color, to build your preferred look.